14 min read

 3. Career Timelines Hockey careers are short.
 Most players are done by their mid-30s.
 This creates urgency, both professional and romantic.
 The window for success is narrow.

 4. Locker Room Culture Teams have actual cultures: veteran leadership, rookie hazing (within limits), unwritten rules about media, relationships, and focus.
 Violating these has consequences.
+For more on how team culture functions as story architecture, see Ice and Instinct Worldbuilding: Interconnected Standalones.

 Common Hockey Operations Mistakes